-Key methods and assumptions used in the latest actuarial valuation, reflecting experience study results used in the July 1, 2019, actuarial valuation, are presented below:
+Key methods and assumptions used in the latest actuarial valuation, reflecting experience study results used in the June 30, 2021, actuarial valuation, are presented below:

-Inflation 2.50 percent

-Projected Salary Increases 12.50 percent at age 20 to 2.50 percent at age 65

-Investment Rate of Return 7.45 percent, net of investment expenses, including infla tion
+Inflation 2.50 percent Acturial Cost Method Entry Age Normal (Level Percent of Payroll) Projected Salary Increases 12.50 percent at age 20 to 2.50 percent at age 65 Investment Rate of Return 7.45 percent, net of investment expenses, including inflation Payroll Increases 3.00 percent Cost-of-Living Adjustments 0.00 percent

-Discount Rate of Return 7.45 percent

-Projected Payroll Growth 3.00 percent

-Cost-of-Living Adjustments 0.00 percent

-Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2020
+Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2021

-For healthy retirees the mortality rates are based on the RP-2014 Annuitant Mortality Table with 50 percent of rates through age 69, 70 percent of rates between ages 70 and 79, 90 percent of rates between ages 80 and 84, and 100 percent of rates thereafter, projected forward generationally using mortality improvement scale MP-2016.
-For disabled retirees, mortality rates are based on the RP-2014 Disabled Mortality Table with 90 percent of rates for males and 100 percent of rates for females, projected forward generationally using mortality improvement scale MP-2016.
+Post-retirement mortality rates for healthy retirees are based on the RP-2014 Annuitant Mortality Table with 50 percent of rates through age 69, 70 percent of rates between ages 70 and 79, 90 percent of rates between ages 80 and 84, and 100 percent of rates thereafter, projected forward generationally using mortality improvement scale MP-2016.
+Pre-retirement mortality rates are based on RP-2014 Employee Mortality Tables, projected forward generationally using mortality improvement scale MP-2016.
+Post-retirement disabled mortality rates are based on the RP-2014 Disabled Mortality Table with 90 percent of rates for males and 100 percent of rates for females, projected forward generationally using mortality improvement scale MP-2016.

-The actuarial assumptions used in the July 1, 2019 valuation, were based on the results of an actuarial experience study for July 1, 2011, through June 30, 2016.
+The actuarial assumptions used in the June 30, 2020 valuation, were based on the results of the latest available actuarial experience study, which is for the period July 1, 2011, through June 30, 2016.